 Potter Park Zoo is open!

-Visit our Safety Information page to prepare for your visit to the zoo.
+Visit our FAQ page to prepare for your visit to the zoo.

 Getting Around – Rentals*